Built for LLMs and code agents

 | References (find usages) | Column lineage traces all consumers |

-Whether the "client" is a human in an IDE or an LLM agent, the underlying capabilities are the same.
-The difference is that an agent can consume them programmatically and at the speed of the parser (~0.3 ms per model for the full analysis pipeline).
+Whether the client is a human in an IDE or an LLM agent, the underlying capabilities are the same.
+An agent just consumes them programmatically, at parser speed (~0.3 ms per model for the full analysis pipeline).

 Agent workflows are iterative: generate → validate → fix → validate → fix.
 Each iteration needs to be fast enough to not bottleneck the loop.